 0 images remaining

-Evidence of diffuse mucosal and submucosal oedema in the glottic region and involving the uvula leading to severe upper airways luminal stenosis.
+Evidence of diffuse mucosal and submucosal edema in the glottic region and involving the uvula leading to severe upper airways luminal stenosis.
 The appearance raises the possibility of an angioedema-type reaction.
 No peritonsillar or retropharyngeal abscess.

-The patient was admitted to ICU, received IV dexamethasone and adrenaline nebulisers with partial response, and intubated with awake fibroptics on a semi-elective basis.
+The patient was admitted to ICU, received IV dexamethasone and epinephrine nebulisers with partial response, and intubated with awake fibroptics on a semi-elective basis.
 His rivaroxaban was changed to heparin infusion.
 His rash was biopsied and the histology was consistent with erythema multiforme (with the differential diagnosis being SLE or drug-induced lupus).
 Remarkably, his rash and airway stenosis improved quickly and by 48 hours he was extubated.

 The working diagnosis at this point in time is rivaroxaban induced Steven-Johnson-Syndrome, or drug-induced lupus.
 Interestingly, when the patient was re-challenged with rivaroxaban for the second time, he was re-admitted to HDU 1 day later worsening hypoxia, and profound proximal > distal symmetrical weakness with absent reflexes, which again improved on withdrawal of the drug.

 In a Medical Review published by the FDA in 2011, 2 cases of Steven-Johnson-Syndrome related to rivaroxaban was reported.